papiodesu/leptos_book/src/server/25_server_functions.md

 ## Customizing Server Functions

-By default, server functions encode their arguments as an HTTP POST request (using "serde_qs」) and their return values as JSON (using 「serde_json」).
-This default is intended to promote compatibility with the 「<form>" element, which has native support for making POST requests, even when WASM is disabled, unsupported, or has not yet loaded.
+By default, server functions encode their arguments as an HTTP POST request (using "serde_qs") and their return values as JSON (using "serde_json").
+This default is intended to promote compatibility with the "<form>" element, which has native support for making POST requests, even when WASM is disabled, unsupported, or has not yet loaded.
 They mount their endpoints at a hashed URL intended to prevent name collisions.

 However, there are many ways to customize server functions, with a variety of supported input and output encodings, the ability to set specific endpoints, and so on.

-Take a look at the docs for the ["#[server]」 macro](https://docs.rs/leptos/latest/leptos/attr.server.html) and [「server_fn」 crate](https://docs.rs/server_fn/latest/server_fn/), and the extensive [「server_fns_axum" example](https://github.com/leptos-rs/leptos/blob/main/examples/server_fns_axum/src/app.rs) in the repo for more information and examples.
+Take a look at the docs for the ["#[server]" macro](https://docs.rs/leptos/latest/leptos/attr.server.html) and ["server_fn" crate](https://docs.rs/server_fn/latest/server_fn/), and the extensive ["server_fns_axum" example](https://github.com/leptos-rs/leptos/blob/main/examples/server_fns_axum/src/app.rs) in the repo for more information and examples.

 ## Integrating Server Functions with Leptos